Introduction

 Elliptocytes are a type of red blood cell (RBC) with an elongated oval appearance on a peripheral blood smear in terms of RBC morphology.

-Appearance on Blood Smear
+RBC Morphology Appearance on the Blood Smear

-• Oval Shape: The defining feature of an elliptocyte is its elliptical shape, resembling an oval or elongated ellipse.
+- Oval Shape: The defining feature of an elliptocyte is its elliptical shape, resembling an oval or elongated ellipse.
 Unlike oval-shaped footballs, elliptocytes typically lack the pointed ends and have a smoother, more elongated oval form.

 Causes of Elliptocytes